 All of these issues affect outcomes.
 It is not a complete list but it does address the core problems.

-After insisting on prehab activities, I did lose a significant part of my practice.
+After implementing a prehab process for all my elective cases, I lost a significant part of my practice.
 Many patients would see another surgeon, bypass prehab and undergo surgery.
 But what happened to my practice was unexpected.
 Not only was I consistently seeing better outcomes, but dozens of patients with severe pathology were cancelling surgery.
 Their pain had dropped to the point where it was not worth it to them to undergo surgery with its attendant risks.
-With so many non-surgical successes if I had to depend just on performing elective surgery on degenerative spinal disorders, my practice would suffer.
-I supplement my fewer elective surgeries by dealing with complex fractures, deformities, tumors and infections.

 One important caution – this article is not relevant if you are experiencing neurological compromise such as acute leg or arm weakness, loss of balance or bowel and bladder control.
-There are situations where emergent or urgent surgery is warranted fortunately usually works well.
+There are situations where emergent or urgent surgery is warranted.

 I had an older gentleman who was having difficulty walking because his legs hurt and felt rubbery from tightly pinched nerves in his lower back.
 I wanted to quickly recommend a laminectomy to decompress these nerves and he would have done well.
 He also couldn’t read English and I thought the chances of him successfully engaging in the DOC process (prehab activities) were limited.
 I held the line and he began to use the Back in Control website tools utilizing the Google translator.
 He kept holding off on doing surgery.
 He came in six months later for what I thought would be his final visit before deciding on surgery.
 When I asked him if he was ready for surgery, he started laughing.
 “What are you talking about?
 I am walking as far as I want and am out dancing a couple of times a week.
 My leg pain is gone.”

 Variations of his story happen several times every week.
 If someone decides to deeply engage in the healing process, it is almost always just a matter of time before they succeed.
-It is the length of time, which is unpredictable.
-If there are only small improvements, most will eventually experience dramatic relief.
+It’s the length of time, which is unpredictable.

 Spine surgery is risky and I would even argue dangerous.
-It is critical that you take the decision to undergo it seriously and fully engage in every possible option before pursuing it.
+One of my former fellows was devastated recently when a young patient died from a blood clot to his lungs after an elective operation.
+The surgery had taken seven hours but had gone extremely well.
+I have seen many unexpected severe complications in my own patients.
+The decision to undergo surgery is a serious one.
+Every other possible option should be actively pursued.
 If your surgeon is not assessing or having someone else look at all the above-mentioned prehab factors, then it is your responsibility to challenge him or her.
 If there is not a specific identifiable structural problem, the decision for surgery needs to come off of the table.
 Chronic pain is solvable and surgery when it is appropriate can contribute to a successful outcome.
 It should never be performed without assessing an addressing all of the factors affecting your pain.

 - Carragee EJ, et al. “A Gold Standard Evaluation of the ‘Discogenic Pain’ Diagnosis as Determined by Provocative Discography.”
 Spine (2006) 31:2115-2123.